 The noise analysis provided by Alpena CRTC in support of the ILUS is part of the Alpena CRTC 2016 IDP Environmental Assessment (EA).
 "NoiseMap" is the name of the model within the Air Force that generated the noise contours.
-An AICUZ study will need to contain noise compatibility and CZ analysis.
+An AICUZ study will need to contain noise compatibility and CZ munity relations specialist position is not likely to be staffed. analysis.
 The assessment from the EA provides a basis for assessing noise and land use impacts from noise at the airport form the IDP projects.
 It is not an AICUZ but is a good starting point for a plan.
 The EA noise assessment could be combined with an APZ assessment as shown for Camp Grayling.
-That information along with land use parcel data can be used to develop an AICUZ study since the data is, the time of publication of the final JLUS, less than 5 years old.
+That information along with land use parcel data can be used to develop an AICUZ study since the data is, the common goals is needed. time of publication of the final JLUS, less than 5 years old.

-and businesses already in the area, and it will help limit the A formal AICUZ program would help achieve and maintain ever, formalizing communications to assist with achieving compatibility between air operations and the communities surrounding Alpena CRTC.
+A formal AICUZ program would help achieve and maintain compatibility between air operations and the communities oped by Camp Grayling JMTC.
+In addition, the installation surrounding Alpena CRTC.
 The study should include an analysis of major training events, such as Northern Strike.
 The study would also include flight paths, which would help the community understand impact areas when air traffic increases.
 Additionally, an AICUZ addresses the protection of health, safety, and the welfare of both the community and military personnel.

-Current and accurate information with ADNL contours is needed to assess the impacts to surrounding community functions.
-The AICUZ study could be used to inform and direct guidance for changes to military and installation oper-
+The AICUZ study could be used to inform and direct guidance for changes to military and installation operations or to create zoning regulations to prevent encroachment.